Man 'gains entry' to Arlington office building, 2 people injured in shooting

-ARLINGTON, Va. — A man forced his way into an office suite in Arlington, Virginia on Tuesday afternoon, and two people were injured in a subsequent shooting, police said.
+ARLINGTON, Va. — Two people were injured in a shooting in Arlington, Virginia after a man forced his way into an office suite Tuesday afternoon, police said.

-Police said the male suspect was one of the people hurt in the shooting.
-The woman shot was an adult female.

-The two injured people were taken to a hospital, officials said.
-Both victims are listed in critical, but stable condition, officials said.
-The victims have not yet been identified.
+A woman and the gunman were the two injured in the shooting, police said.
+Each were taken to a hospital where they were listed in critical, but stable condition, officials said.
+Neither has been identified.

 Arlington County Police Department spokesperson Ashley Savage said people inside the building briefly sheltered in place, while police "methodically" searched and investigated.
 Savage said they are no longer looking for a gunman.